If you are traveling to Costa Rica, you might hear people telling you things like:

 The Costa Rican police force is generally very nice to foreigners.
 You don’t have to be worried about them shooting you for no reason or immediately suspecting you for doing something illegal.

 Additionally, don’t get scared if you see police officers coming up to you.
-If they are tourist police, they are most likely coming to hand out safety pamphlets and check if everything is OK.
+If they are the tourist police, they are most likely coming to hand out safety pamphlets and check if everything is OK.
 This is particularly common during busy times such as Christmas, New Years and Easter.

 When we were watching the sunset up in the hill of Tamarindo, the police came to give us the pamphlets.